On the faces of the tensor cone of symmetrizable Kac-Moody lie algebras: Introduction

-Let $P\supset B$ be a (standard) parabolic subgroup and let $X_P:=G/P$ be the corresponding partial flag variety.
-Let $W_P$ be the Weyl group of $P$ (which is, by definition, the Weyl group of the Levi $L$ of $P$) and let $W^P$ be the set of minimal length representatives of cosets in $W/W_P$.
-The projection map $X\to X_P$ induces an injective homomorphism $\Hd^*(X_P, \ZZ) \to \Hd^*(X, \ZZ)$ and $\Hd^*(X_P, \ZZ) $ has the Schubert basis $\{\eps^w_P\}_{w\in W^P}$ such that $\eps^w_P$ goes to $\eps^w$ for any $w\in W^P$.
-As defined by Belkale-Kumar \cite[$\S$6]{BK} in the finite dimensional case and extended by Kumar in \cite{Kumar:CDSWconj} for any symmetrizable Kac-Moody case, there is a new deformed product $\odot_0$ in $\Hd^*(X_P, \ZZ)$, which is commutative and associative.
+Let $P\supset B$~be a (standard) parabolic subgroup and let $X_P:=G/P$~be the corresponding partial flag variety.
+Let $W_P$~be the Weyl group of~$P$ (which is, by definition, the Weyl group of the Levi $L$ of~$P$) and let $W^P$~be the set of minimal length representatives of cosets in~$W/W_P$.
+The projection map~$X\to X_P$ induces an injective homomorphism $\Hd^*(X_P, \ZZ) \to \Hd^*(X, \ZZ)$ and $\Hd^*(X_P, \ZZ) $~has the Schubert basis $\{\eps^w_P\}_{w\in W^P}$ such that~$\eps^w_P$ goes to~$\eps^w$ for any~$w\in W^P$.
+As defined by Belkale and the first author \cite[$\S$6]{BK} in the finite-dimensional case and extended by the first author in \cite{Kumar:CDSWconj} for any symmetrizable Kac-Moody case (see \cite[\S,7]{BrownKumar} for more details), there is a new deformed product $\odot_0$ in~$\Hd^*(X_P, \ZZ)$, which is commutative and associative.
 Now, we are ready to state Brown-Kumar's conjecture \cite{BrownKumar}.